-It originated, apparently in the late 19th century, as Oxford University slang and is first recorded in Lunch at Oxford, by Margaret B. Wright, published in The Independent (New York) of Thursday 22nd August 1895:
+It originated, apparently in the late 19th century, as Oxford University slang and is first recorded in Lunch at Oxford, by Margaret B. Wright, published in The Independent (New York City, New York, USA) of Thursday 22nd August 1895:

 Five students and one stranger sit at table.
 Behind us a solemn “scout” passed noiselessly backward and forward, so noiselessly that when the lobster salad should give place to cold duck, behold! no scout was there.

 “A don in the room below is giving a lunch,” grumbled our host: “he has gobbled the scout.”

 Thereupon ﬁve Oxford men turned waiters, and, more or less dextrously, deposited salad plates upon the deep window couches and elsewhere, resetting the table from the sideboard.

 “Ekker! jolly for the digegger,” they say, with solemn laughter.